 Meaning of Teru Teru Bozu

-In Japan, children are taught from an early age about the wonderful powers of the Teru Teru Bozu [てるてるぼうず] literally means something like shiny bald head (reference to monks).
+In Japan, children are taught from an early age about the wonderful powers of Teru Teru Bozu [てるてるぼうず] literally means something like bright bald head (referring to monks).

 Easily constructed from two squares of fabric or cloth, the doll is made in such a way that it represents the bald head of a monk.
 It can also be called teruteru houshi, terere bozu, hiyori bouzo depending on the region.

-It is built while the weather is good, which makes your head dry and shiny (as it would not wet).
-It is usually hung in the window wishing the rain stop and that time remains good.
+It is built while the weather is good, which keeps its head dry and shiny (since it won't get wet).
+It is usually hung in the window wishing for the rain to stop and the weather to remain good.

 While the tradition is well-practiced and well-known, many Japanese remain uncertain about the doll's origins.
 It seems that this custom arose in the middle of the Edo Period due to the similarities with origami dolls and names mentioned in the literature.

-The origins of the “talisman” Teru Teru Bozu remain vague.
-Some say that the obscure lyrics at the end of the song refer to a "good weather", which was able to bring good time with an enchantment.
+The origins of the "talisman" Teru Teru Bozu remain vague.
+Some say that the obscure lyrics at the end of the song refer to a "good weather monk," who was able to bring good weather with an enchantment.

 However, after promising good time to a feudal gentleman, the sun did not appear as promised and the monk's head was cut as punishment.
 It is said that the head of the monk was wrapped in a cloth and hanging out to stop the rain and bring the sun.